Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 The government paid for them, essentially.

-And let me take a moment here to explain it because there's something that's that a big change.
+And let me take a moment here to explain it because there's something that's a big change.

-We now in fact we've already got two entire transcripts of monologues and segments from today's show already up fully.
+In fact, we've already got two entire transcripts of monologues and segments from today's show already up fully.

 No longer do you have to wait for the end of the day anymore for the whole site to update.